-If enacted, this bill would amend current Arizona statutes by adding a new section that prohibits the state, its agencies, political subdivisions, and employees from using any resources to enforce, administer, or cooperate with the Mexican Wolf Reintroduction Program as mandated by the Endangered Species Act of 1973.
-This prohibition is explicitly stated in the new language, which emphasizes that no personnel or financial resources may be allocated for this purpose.
-However, the bill clarifies that it does not apply to the Livestock Loss Program, which is managed by the Livestock Loss Board.
+If enacted, this bill would amend current Arizona statutes by adding a new section that prohibits the state, its agencies, and employees from using any personnel or financial resources to enforce, administer, or cooperate with the Mexican Wolf Reintroduction Program under the Endangered Species Act of 1973.
+This prohibition would not apply to the Livestock Loss Program administered by the Livestock Loss Board, ensuring that compensation for livestock losses due to wolf predation remains intact.

 Statutes affected: